Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Mental health stabilization provides a safe environment to deescalate your teen’s level of distress and/or reduce their acute symptoms of mental illness.
 Until teens feel genuinely safe, they cannot begin to heal.
 One therapeutic modality emphasizes that “Cues of safety are the treatment” and “safety is defined by feeling safe and not simply by the removal of threat.”
 It is not enough to merely tell a teen in crisis that they are mentally and emotionally safe, they must actually feel and believe it.

-Once your teen feels safe, our wilderness-based residential treatment program provides a novel and challenging environment that disrupts their unhealthy patterns and behaviors.
+Once your teen feels safe, our nature-based residential treatment program provides a novel and challenging environment that disrupts their unhealthy patterns and behaviors.
 Behaviors that either:

 • cause your teen's mental & emotional health struggles